Safety Tips: 17 Things Not to Do With an ATV

 Never Drive an ATV That Is Not Age-Appropriate

-ATV riding is an active riding form where the rider utilizes their body weight to maneuver the vehicle safely and efficiently.
+ATV riding is a dynamic activity where the rider actively uses their body weight to control and steer the vehicle safely and effectively.

-A child might not have sufficient body weight or strength to safely manage the weight and power of an adult-size ATV.
+A child might not have sufficient body weight or strength to manage the weight and power of an adult-size ATV safely.

-Also, a child or teen might not yet have developed the ability to understand the risk involved and how to act not to lose control of the vehicle when unexpected situations occur.
+Also, a child or teen might not yet have developed the ability to understand the risk involved and how to act so as not to lose control of the vehicle when unexpected situations occur.

 Related: Choosing the best ATV for 10-year-old kids